Ten Best Rail Trails For Cyclists

 Pedal across the sunny and warm Florida Keys!
 The Florida Keys Overseas Heritage Trail is part of USBR 1 and passes some of Florida’s most epic wildlife parks, including Everglades National Park and ten Florida State Parks.

-Please be aware that some of the parts of the trail may not be open due to Hurricane Ian damage.
-Even with the storm damage, it is still possible to traverse the entire 106-mile corridor from Key Largo to Key West, although riders will have to share part of this journey with automobile traffic.
+Please be aware that some of the parts of the trail may not be open due to hurricane damage.
+Even with the storm damage, it may still possible to traverse the entire 106-mile corridor from Key Largo to Key West, although riders may have to share part of this journey with automobile traffic.

 Length: 90 miles